Get your free and exclusive +30-page Authentication Analytics Whitepaper

 4. Activation Analytics#

-Activation Analytics focuses on increasing passkey activation rates, one of three core KPIs for passkey analytics (alongside usage rates and error rates).
+Activation Analytics focuses on increasing passkey activation rates, one of three core KPIs for passkey analytics (alongside passkey usage rates and passkey error rates).
 This section helps you monitor and optimize how effectively users create passkeys when prompted.

 4.1 Append Rate Analysis#